benfried/benfried.github.io/nyff2022/2022-10-12.armageddon-time/armageddon-time.md

 doing the right thing, about taking accountability.

 That sounds heavy and moralistic, but it's not.
-The story is so personal, and the performances so true, that everything all works.
+The story is so personal, and the performances so true, that it never feels didactic or preachy.
 The actors are excellent: you might think that the big stars would overrun something so intimate, but they don't.
-(There is a delightful cameo by Jessica Chastain that heads a little in that territory).
+(There *is* a delightful cameo by Jessica Chastain that heads a little in that territory).

 ## Why should you see it?

 I could boil it down and truthfully say that it's a coming of age story, set in a time and place of great interest, with great performances.
-But more importantly, I think, what makes it really stand out is that every character is real: no one is all good or bad, everyone has good moments and not so good moments.
+We see differences in race and class take two similar boys down two very different paths.
+But more importantly, I think, what makes it stand out is that every character is real: no one is all good or bad, almost everyone has good moments and not so good moments.
 There is so much understanding, so much texture.

 A number of Gray's movies (**Little Odessa**, **The Lost City of Z**) have been on my "watch one day" list, but the only film of his I'd seen